skiptools/skip-ui/README.md

 }
 ```

 Notice the changes to the `body` content.
-Rather than returning an arbitrary view tree, the transpiled `body` always returns a single `ComposeView`, a special SkipUI view type that invokes a `@Composable` block.
+Rather than returning an arbitrary view tree, the transpiled `body` always returns a single `ComposeBuilder`, a special SkipUI view type that invokes a `@Composable` block.
 The logic of the original `body` is now within that block, and any `View` that `body` would have returned instead invokes its own `Compose(context:)` function to render the corresponding Compose component.
 The `Compose(context:)` function is part of SkipUI's `View` API.

-Thus the transpiler is able to turn any `View.body` - actually any `@ViewBuilder` - into a block of Compose code that it can invoke to render the desired content.
-A [later section](#composeview) details how you can use `ComposeView` yourself to move fluidly between SwiftUI and Compose when writing your Android UI.
+Thus the transpiler is able to turn any `View.body` - actually any `@ViewBuilder` - into a `ComposeBuilder`: a block of Compose code that it can invoke to render the desired content.
+A [later section](#composeview) details how you can use SkipUI's `ComposeView` yourself to move fluidly between SwiftUI and Compose when writing your Android UI.

 ### Implementation Phases